 Local historian, Ben Irons won with a suggestion of Makora.
-The choice was challenged as being inaccurate and it was argued that the historically true spelling should be Makoura.
-The name Makoura represented the stream of that name and the freshwater crayfish found there.
+The choice was challenged as being inaccurate and it was argued that the historically true spelling should be Mākoura.
+The name Mākoura represented the stream of that name and the freshwater crayfish found there.

-Makoura's board and staff have a positive relationship and work well together to maintain a friendly family atmosphere in which all students are known, acknowledged, valued and cared for.
+Mākoura's board and staff have a positive relationship and work well together to maintain a friendly family atmosphere in which all students are known, acknowledged, valued and cared for.
 The school values its diversity, celebrates its differences, and continually seeks out innovative ways of thinking and acting.

 In the past several years, the school has undergone building re-development and modernisation.
-Makoura offers its students and community a range of facilities which includes: excellent fields, a gymnasium, playing turf, netball courts, a hall and a large library space.
+Mākoura offers its students and community a range of facilities which includes: excellent fields, a gymnasium, playing turf, netball courts, a hall and a large library space.

-In 2014, Makoura College was awarded the Prime Minister’s Education Excellence Awards in the ‘Excellence in Leading – Atakura Award’ category.
+In 2014, Mākoura College was awarded the Prime Minister’s Education Excellence Awards in the ‘Excellence in Leading – Atakura Award’ category.

-In 2018, Makoura College celebrated 50 years of teaching and learning with a reunion that was attended by former students and staff.
+In 2018, Mākoura College celebrated 50 years of teaching and learning with a reunion that was attended by former students and staff.

-Makoura recognises the importance of education being available for all, and responds to this by catering for different needs and learning styles.
-A Teen Parent Unit including a Child Care Centre is on site, as well as a Services Academy, and a Building Trade Academy.
-The school has academic programmes, transition courses, a Māori Performing Arts programme, and vibrant Music, Dance, Arts and Photography classes to complement the core curriculum and engage and stimulate students.
-Makoura has it's very own student radio station.
+Mākoura recognises the importance of education being available for all, and responds to this by catering for different needs and learning styles.
+A Teen Parent Unit including a Child Care Centre is on site, as well as Wairarapa's only Military Services Academy.
+The school has academic programmes through to scholarship, transition and gateway courses, a Māori Performing Arts programme, and vibrant Music, Dance, Arts and Photography classes to complement the core curriculum and engage and stimulate students.
+Mākoura has its very own student radio station.

-Makoura students participate in a range of sporting and cultural opportunities outside the classroom.
+Mākoura students participate in a range of sporting and cultural opportunities outside the classroom.

-Makoura College has a clear direction that includes being inclusive of all who come through the gate; a focus on strengths as opposed to weaknesses, a focus on building relationships; and a focus on delivering a meaningful curriculum designed to meet the needs and interests of students.
+Mākoura College has a clear direction that includes being inclusive of all who come through the gate; a focus on strengths as opposed to weaknesses, a focus on building relationships; and a focus on delivering a meaningful curriculum designed to meet the needs and interests of students.